 1. Set a timer for 10 minutes.

-2. Sit across from your partner, preferably cross-legged on a soft rug or cushion, arms-length apart.
+2. Sit across from your partner, best cross-legged on a soft carpet or cushion, arms-length apart.

-3. Close your eyes and take a few deep breaths.
+3. Shut your eyes and take several deep breaths.

 5. No talking.
-After the ten minutes are complete, it’s up to you whether you want to share your experience with your partner.
-Sometimes a conversation seems like a natural extension of what you just witnessed, and other times it feels more appropriate to simply thank one another and allow the experience to be what it is.
+After the ten minutes have passed, it’s up to you whether you want to share your experience with your partner.
+Sometimes a discussion seems like a natural extension of what you just went through, and other times it feels more appropriate to just thank one another and allow the experience to be what it is.

-Buddhist teachings tell us that we are mirrors for one another, living reflections of both the light and the darkness that exist in our inner worlds.
-With our busy lives, it’s easy to forget to honor that sacred connection.
-We must open up if we are to help one another in this life.
+Buddhist teachings teach us that we are mirrors for one another, living reflections of both the light and the darkness that exist in our inner worlds.
+With our busy lives, it’s simple to forget to honor that sacred link.
+We have to open up if we are to help one another in this life.